Dom Tower, Utrecht, Netherlands

 I also like to cook.

-Earthquakes (and other events such as wastewater injection) change the forces acting on nearby faults.
+Earthquakes (and other events such as wastewater or CO2 injection) change the forces acting on nearby faults.
 I am interested in how these events promote or inhibit seismic activity on these nearby structures, and whether such analysis can be used to anticipate seismic hazards.

 With improvements in the precision, accuracy, and sampling rate of both seismometers and geodetic tools, both sets of observations are increasingly necessary for a complete description of deformation throughout the earthquake cycle.
 I am interested in where these observation tools overlap, where they are complementary, and what these different techniques can tell us about earthquake processes.